Michael Coulthart

-Michael Coulthart is a Canadian microbiologist and sometime pathologist who is employed as the head of the Canadian Creutzfeldt–Jakob Disease Surveillance System (CJDSS) within the Public Health Agency of Canada (PHAC), which terms CJD a zoonotic and infectious disease.
+Michael Coulthart is a Canadian microbiologist who is employed as the head of the Canadian Creutzfeldt–Jakob Disease Surveillance System (CJDSS) within the Public Health Agency of Canada (PHAC), which terms CJD a zoonotic and infectious disease.
 In 2006, a working group named "classic CJD" as well as Variant Creutzfeldt–Jakob disease as two notifiable diseases.
-It is unknown whether PHAC tracks in an official capacity other transmissible spongiform encephalopathies (TSE), but Coulthart is on the Advisory Committee of the Center for Infectious Disease Research and Policy for Chronic Wasting Disease of cervidae.
+It is unknown whether PHAC tracks other transmissible spongiform encephalopathies (TSE) in an official capacity, but Coulthart is on the Advisory Committee of the Center for Infectious Disease Research and Policy for Chronic Wasting Disease of cervidae.

 Early life

 Little is known of Coulthart's early life.

 Career

 In 1983, Coulthart worked at McMaster University.
-He appears to have been affiliated with the University of Quebec around the turn of the millennium while he was researching influenza B viruses.
-In 2002, he co-authored a study on human pathogenic Vibrio species (a genus of Gram-negative bacteria that cause foodborne infection, usually associated with eating undercooked seafood) on which the first author was at the University of British Columbia.
+He was affiliated with the University of Quebec around the turn of the millennium while he was researching influenza B viruses.
+In 2002, he co-authored a study on human pathogenic Vibrio species (a genus of Gram-negative bacteria that causes foodborne illness, usually associated with eating undercooked seafood) on which the first author was at the University of British Columbia.

-In 2001, Coulthart teamed up with Neil Cashman to write a paper on "Variant Creutzfeldt-Jakob disease: A summary of current scientific knowledge in relation to public health".
+In 2001, Coulthart teamed up with Neil Cashman to write a paper on Variant Creutzfeldt-Jakob disease.

-As early as December 2003, Coulthart worked at the National Microbiology Laboratory (NML) in Winnipeg, where he reported that "In May 2003, Canada became the 22nd country outside of the United Kingdom to report a case of bovine spongiform encephalopathy (BSE) in an animal not known to be imported from a country with cattle previously affected by this fatal, transmissible prion disease."
+As early as December 2003, Coulthart worked at the National Microbiology Laboratory (NML) in Winnipeg, where he reported that "in May 2003, Canada became the 22nd country outside of the United Kingdom to report a case of bovine spongiform encephalopathy (BSE) in an animal not known to be imported from a country with cattle previously affected by this fatal, transmissible prion disease."

 In November 2004, Coulthart was co-author of a study on scrapie of mice.
-At the time he worked in the Division of Host Genetics and Prion Diseases of the NML.
+At the time, he worked in the Division of Host Genetics and Prion Diseases of the NML.

-In 2006, Coulthart participated in research on Cellular prion protein in human platelets.
+In 2006, Coulthart participated in research on cellular prion protein in human platelets.

 In 2007, Coulthart participated in research on chronic wasting disease, the term for TSE in deer, elk, and moose, along with collaborator Cashman.

-In 2011, Coulthart, Cashman et al studied "the value of cerebrospinal fluid (CSF) proteins as diagnostic markers in a clinical population of subacute encephalopathy patients with relatively low prevalence of sporadic Creutzfeldt-Jakob disease (sCJD)."
+In 2011, Coulthart studied "the value of cerebrospinal fluid (CSF) proteins as diagnostic markers in a clinical population of subacute encephalopathy patients with relatively low prevalence of sporadic Creutzfeldt-Jakob disease (sCJD)."

-In 2013, Coulthart Cashman et al described at an academic conference Creutzfeldt-Jakob disease reporting in Canada.
+In 2013, Coulthart described Creutzfeldt-Jakob disease reporting in Canada at an academic conference.

-In 2014, Coulthart et al studied the RT-QuIC assay, which is "able to detect low levels of the disease-inducing isoform of the prion protein (PrP(d)) in brain tissue biopsies and (CSF)," and "has great potential to become a method for diagnosing prion disease ante mortem."
+In 2014, Coulthart studied the RT-QuIC assay, which is "able to detect low levels of the disease-inducing isoform of the prion protein (PrP(d)) in brain tissue biopsies and (CSF)," and "has great potential to become a method for diagnosing prion disease ante mortem."